jimbob-1/rsyslog-webui/README.md

 # RSyslog WebUI

-A modern web interface for viewing and managing RSyslog events.
-This project is currently in active development.
+A web interface for viewing and managing RSyslog events.
+This project is currently under active development and not ready for production use.

 ## ⚠️ Development Status

-This is a development version and while mostly functional, there are known issues and incomplete features.
-Use in production environments is not recommended at this time.
+This is an early development version with multiple known issues that are being worked on.
+Not recommended for production use.

 ### Known Issues
-- Column visibility and export functionality in the events table may not work consistently
+- Column visibility and export functionality not working properly
-- Some UI elements need proper styling and alignment
+- UI elements need proper styling and alignment
-- Performance optimization needed for large log volumes
+- Performance issues with large log volumes
 - Documentation is incomplete
-- Security hardening needed before production use
+- Security features not implemented yet
+- Table filtering and search needs improvement

-## Features
+## Planned Features

-- 📊 Modern Bootstrap-based interface for viewing system logs
+- 📊 Bootstrap-based interface for viewing system logs
-- 🔍 Real-time log viewing with search and filter capabilities
+- 🔍 Real-time log viewing with search capabilities
-- 📱 Responsive design that works on desktop and mobile
+- 📱 Responsive design for desktop and mobile
-- 🎨 Severity-based color coding for easy log level identification
+- 🎨 Severity-based color coding for log levels
-- ⚡ Fast data loading with server-side pagination
+- ⚡ Server-side pagination
-- 📥 Export capabilities (CSV, Excel, TXT) - *currently being stabilized*
+- 📥 Export capabilities (CSV, Excel, TXT)
-- 📋 Column visibility toggles - *currently being stabilized*
+- 📋 Column visibility controls

 ## Prerequisites